etirouthier/keras_dna/docs/index.md

                       annotation_files=['annotation.bw'],
                       window=100)
 ```
-`Generator` owns a lot of keywords to adapt the format of the data both to the keras model and to the task at hand (predicting the sequence's genomical function in different cellular type, classifying between several different functions, predicting from two different inputs, labelling DNA sequences with both their genomical function and an experimental coverage...)
+`Generator` owns a lot of keywords to adapt the format of the data both to the keras model and to the task at hand (predicting the sequences' genomical function in different cellular types, classifying between several different functions, predicting from two different inputs, labelling DNA sequences with both their genomical functions and an experimental coverages...)

-`ModelWrapper` is a class designed to unify a keras model to its generator in order to simplify further usage of the model (prediction, evaluation).
+`ModelWrapper` is a class designed to unify a keras model to its generator in order to simplify further usage (prediction, evaluation) of the model.

 ```python
 from keras_dna import ModelWrapper, Generator